TezTech/fi-compiler/README.md

 console.log(compiled.abi); //ABI JSON string
 ```

+You can also parse a config object, which is optional.
+The default settings are:

+- ml_format - defaults to "optimized" for minimal michelson, can set as "readable" for a human readable version, or "array" for a JS array
+- abi_format - defaults to "optimized" for the bare minimum, can be set as "full" for a full ABI copy including an array representation of the fi code
+- macros - WIP

 ### fi.abi.load(abi)

 You can manually loan an ABI string, which can be used to build input parameters for contract calls.
 In future, we aim to add additional support for more helper functions.